The JCR committee is responsible for organising the JCR.

 The Discounts Officer loves discounts, even more than the next person.
 As such, their role is to secure discounts at John’s students’ favourite shops – with the added benefit of supporting local Oxford businesses.
-The role also involves managing the Discounts Scheme social media presence and forming a partnership with businesses on the discounts scheme, which means striving to find other ways to support one another with special one-off events for discount card holders or helping them get more involved with supplying JCR events.
+The role also involves managing the Discounts Scheme social media presence and forming a partnership with local businesses, which means striving to find other ways to support one another with special one-off events for discount card holders or helping them get more involved with supplying JCR events.

 Although we have some humdrum jobs (sorting laundry, meals, the camp-bed scheme) the main part of our job is organising the fabulous (and yet reasonably priced) JCR guest dinners, which happen twice a term.